peterruler/mongo-arm/README.md

 # Connect to docker container

-- Replace <172.19.0.2> in the .env file with your localmachines gateway address (see futher down in this README)
+- Replace <172.19.0.2> in the .env file with your localmachines gateway address (see further down in this README)
 - Connectionstring: `mongodb://root:example@172.19.0.2:27017/myFirstDatabase?retryWrites=true&w=majority`

 # Mongodb client to test db